2016 Next Red

 To produce a red wine, we fermented the juice with its skins to extract the color and flavor.
 CO2 gas (a by-product of fermentation) bubbled up through the skins causing them to float to the top and form the “cap”.
 To ensure thorough extraction, we pumped juice from the bottom of the tank and sprinkled it over the cap several times a day throughout fermentation.

 Following the Bordeaux tradition of extended maceration, the wine remained on the skins for another two weeks to soften its young tannins.
 Next the wine was moved into our caves for barrel aging.
 During its first Winter, the wine underwent malolactic fermentation to lower its acidity and add richness.
 After many tastings in the Spring of 2018, we blended 13% Cabernet Sauvignon and 4% Petit Verdot with 83% Malbec.
 We continued to barrel-age the wine until it was bottled in August 2018.

-At our Annual Vertical Tasting in May 2021, we tasted the 2016 and here are our notes: Pretty.
-Violets, black cherry, fresh black pepper and cola aromas.
-Soft entry, rich mid-palate with notes of Picholene olives, bittersweet chocolate, vanilla and toast.
+At a tasting in August 2021, we tasted the 2016 and here are our notes: Lovely.
+Violets, black cherry, cola spice, fresh black pepper and brambles.
+Soft entry, nice weight in the mid-palate with notes of bittersweet chocolate, Picholine olives, roasted coffee, sweet vanilla and toasted bread.

 23.7° Brix sugar

 0.53 g/100 mls acidity